 The Peer STA Address field contains a MAC address indicating the RA for the measured frames.

-The Traffic Identifier field contains the TID subfield as shown in Figure 9-204 (Measurement Request field format for Transmit Stream/Category Measurement Request).
-The TID subfield indicates the TC or TS for which traffic was measured.
+The Traffic Identifier field is shown in Figure 9-204 (Measurement Request field format for Transmit Stream/Category Measurement Request).

 The Reporting Reason field is a bit field indicating the reason that the measuring QoS STA sent the transmit stream/category measurement report.
 The Reporting Reason field is shown in Figure 9-258 (Reporting Reason field format).